 Type: Compact | Sensor: 1in type | Megapixels: 20.1MP | Lens: 24-600mm f/2.8-4 | Monitor: 3in tilting screen, 1.228million dots | Viewfinder: EVF | Max burst speed: 14fps | Movies: 4K | User level: Enthusiast

-The Sony RX10 III is another camera that has been updated since its launch but is still recommended for its price-to-spec sheet – particularly as it often subject the the odd cash back offer.
+The Sony RX10 III is another camera that has been updated since its launch but is still recommended for its price-to-spec sheet – particularly as it often subject to the odd cashback offer.
 So why is it so tempting for travel photography?
 The core combo of a stacked 1in sensor and an impressively bright 24-600mm (equiv) f/2.8-4 lens is mostly why it's so special, as you just don’t get that balance of sensor size, focal range and brightness in such a compact package anywhere else.
 But it’s the fact that these features are both excellent performers, rather than marketing highlights, that makes the camera such a pleasure to use.

 Thankfully the lens is primed with a very effective image stabilisation system to keep everything crisp.
 Meanwhile, 4K video recording is augmented by a range of supporting technologies and recording options, including both headphone and microphone ports and a raft of slow-motion shooting options.
 The weather-sealed body is also a massive bonus for those traveling through the odd patch of inclement weather, while the ergonomics allow you to get the kind of purchase that you’d normally have to turn to to a DSLR for.

 Don't need such a humongous optic?
 The older Sony RX10 Mark II provides much the same but with a 24-200mm (equiv) lens.
 Feeling fancy and want something more powerful?
 The newer RX10 Mark IV boasts a superior 315-point phase-detect AF system and a touchscreen, and a faster 24fps burst rate on top of sundry changes.

 09. GoPro HERO7 Black

-The best action camera for capturing creative adventures.
+The best action camera for adventures, now with super-stabilisation

 Type: Action camera | Sensor: 1/2.3in | Megapixels: 12MP | Monitor: 2in, touch-screen LCD | Viewfinder: None | Max burst speed: 30fps | Movies: 4K at 60fps | User level: Beginner/Enthusiast